jaytimm/PubmedMTK/README.md

 | D000001      | calcimycin     | a23187, antibiotic | D    | Chemicals and Drugs | Heterocyclic Compounds | Heterocyclic Compounds, Fused-Ring | D03.633.100.221.173 | D03   | D03.633 |

 ### Search the PubMed database - `pmtk_search_pubmed()`

-**Important: all we really add here is the crosstab piece – which is fine – just simplify accordingly **

-Get record ids for multiple search terms –

-For searches that one would typically perform using the PubMed online interface, the `PubmedMTK` package facilitates (adds some exploratory functionality to) –
-ish – (1) a vector of record IDs ready to go for subsequent custom corpus-building tasks; (2) the capacity to query multiple terms simultaneously, and, importantly, view/compare results; (3) investigate high-level co-occurrence associations among a set of search terms.

 **Identify PubMed records that match some search term or multiple search terms**.
 If multiple search terms are specified, independent queries are